 - Restaurant & Bar Recommendations

 Most people visit Nashville for the one-of-a-kind experience offered on Lower Broadway.
 The famous neon lights of the Broadway honky tonks have deservingly earned Nashville the nickname “NashVegas.”
-This strip of bars offers live music every day of the week and partying into the early a.m.
-Other attractions located in downtown Nashville or SoBro (South of Broadway) include Bridgestone Arena, the Country Music Hall of Fame, the Ryman, Nissan Stadium, the Johnny Cash Museum, and many more.
+This strip of bars offers live music every day of the week and partying into the early morning hours.
+Other attractions located in Downtown Nashville or SoBro (South of Broadway) include Bridgestone Arena, the Country Music Hall of Fame, the Ryman, Nissan Stadium, the Johnny Cash Museum, and many more.

-These two areas combined have well over 75 bars and restaurants varying from local joints to national chains.
-As for shopping, downtown Nashville mostly has boot shops, western wear, souvenirs, and music stores, but you’ll also find a few local boutiques and recognized brands like American Apparel and Earthbound Trading Co.
+These two areas combined have well over 150 bars and restaurants varying from local joints to national chains.
+As for shopping, Downtown Nashville mostly has boot shops, western wear, souvenirs, and music stores, but you’ll also find some local boutiques like NASH Collection and Southernaire Market.

-When you stay in downtown Nashville, you will be able to walk to everywhere in downtown Nashville and SoBro as well as to Demonbreun Hill and the Gulch.
-If walking isn’t your thing, though, it’s also very simple to grab a taxi, Lyft, Uber, or B-Cycle to the other awesome neighborhoods in Nashville.
+When you stay in Downtown Nashville, you will be able to walk everywhere in Downtown Nashville and SoBro as well as to Demonbreun Hill and the Gulch.
+If walking isn’t your thing, though, it’s also very simple to grab a Lyft or Uber to the other awesome neighborhoods in Nashville.

 Best Hotels in Downtown / SoBro: